 To assess early on whether the claim construction dispute(s) might resolve an action in whole or large part, it is a best practice for courts to require litigants requesting an early motion to identify in advance the specific term or terms that require construction and how the proposed construction will dispose of or narrow the action.
-Courts can then evaluate whether the term to be construed is found in all asserted claims, whether the dispute over its meaning is binary between the parties and so likely to have a major impact on the case, and whether the construction of the term is likely to have that impact without the need for substantial discovery.
+Courts can then evaluate whether the term to be construed is found in all asserted claims, whether the dispute over its meaning is binary between the parties and therefore likely to have a major impact on the case, and whether the construction of the term is likely to have that impact without the need for substantial discovery.

 The fact pattern in Nystrom v.
 Trex provides a useful example.23 In that case, the asserted claims recited a flooring "board" with certain characteristics.
 All of the accused products included boards made of a composite of wood fibers and recycled plastic; none were pure wooden boards.
 After the district court construed the term "board" to be limited only to wooden boards, the plaintiff conceded noninfringement.
-These facts were good
+These facts were good ones for early summary judgment.
+If a court is able to determine early on that a construction of a single core term-like "board" in Nystrom-has a reasonable chance of resolving the case, it can choose to permit an early summary judgment motion with an attending Markman proceeding only on this term, and potentially resolve the action before significant discovery costs are incurred.